toolateralus/VM/lemur-vdk/computer.utils/home/apps/cubesOnline.app/readme.md

 A tiny test of an online game.

-The game does basically nothing right now, it just bounces cube projectiles back and forth over the network.
+The game does basically nothing right now, it just bounces cube projectiles back and forth over the Network.

 ## Usage